BelfrySCAD/BOSL2/tutorials/Attachments.md

 ---

 Some attachable shapes may provide specific named anchors for shape-specific anchoring.
-These will be given as strings and will be specific to that type of attachable:
+These will be given as strings and will be specific to that type of attachable.
+For example, the `teardrop()` attachable has a named anchor called "cap":

 ```openscad-3D
 teardrop(d=100, l=20, anchor="cap");